ElonKou/IPC-2D-Game/README.md

 # Incremental Potential Contact (IPC) based 2D GAME

-`Attention`: Tkanks for XunZhan's great work, the [XunZhan version](https://github.com/XunZhan/IPC-2D-Game/fork) only compiles code succeed on old version of taichi(<= 0.7.31) and also doesn't match Mac M1, this version only fixed taihci-language bug.
+`Attention`: Thanks for XunZhan's great work, the [XunZhan version](https://github.com/XunZhan/IPC-2D-Game/fork) only compiles code succeed on old version of taichi(<= 0.7.31) and also doesn't match Mac M1, this version only fixed taichi-language bug.

-## Insatll instruction
+## Install instruction
 ```bash
 # download new verison taichi and run the code.
 pip install taichi